Towny-Network/Worldshop/README.md

 ### Reporting Issues

-- Use GitLab to report bugs or suggest features.
+- Use GitHub to report bugs or suggest features.
 Mark with appropriate flair/tag.
 - Provide detailed information and steps to reproduce the issue.

 ### Documentation